tsouanas/duckdns/README.md

 # duckdns
-script to update duckdns.org records
+Script to update duckdns.org records.

 # Install
 Create a configuration file, by default at: